-Not Enough Money Saved Yet
+1. If You Don’t Have Enough Money Saved Yet

 Coming up with a down payment isn’t always easy.
 By the time you pay your rent, utilities, family expenses, and food bills, there isn’t always a lot left over to tuck away.
 That doesn’t mean you should have to wait for years to get into a home you love.

 By using a rent to own contract for a Houston property, you’ll be able to settle into the house today, while having an extended period of time to save up for a down payment to a traditional lender and eventually buying the house outright.